AlDBanda/Jobplus-Sass-React-main/README.md

 # React + Sass

-This is a react project with SASS baked into it, use it as your basis for whenever you want to create your own React + SASS combo.
+This is a react project with SASS baked into it!

 ### Explore the `package.json` file

-Have a look at all the dependencies we have used in our package.json file.
+Have a look at all the dependencies I have used in our package.json file.

 #### @babel/preset-env
 This is a Babel preset that determines the JavaScript features to include based on the environment being targeted.
 It is used to transpile modern JavaScript code into code that can run in older environments, such as older browsers or Node.js versions.